umer-2k1/react-textUtils/README.md

 # React Text Utils App
+<p>This project is created using React js.
+Its aim to provide basic functionality to manipulate user text according to the need.
+This app provide dark and light theme.
+Multiple routes is also provided for smooth navigation.<p/>
 ## Setup and Run

 To get a local copy of the code, clone it using git: